Can I Afford a Mesothelioma Lawyer?

 Why Is the Asbestos Industry Held Accountable for Mesothelioma Cases?

-Because the asbestos industry knowingly exposed workers to a deadly substance.
-Many people were not away that they were working around asbestos because, until the 1960’s, warnings about the danger caused by asbestos exposure did not yet exist.
-Asbestos manufacturers, however, knew about the danger posed by asbestos as early the 1920’s and still exposed workers to the deadly substance.
-Because companies were negligent in warning workers about the dangers that asbestos presented to workers, many workers have been able to win legal cases against these parties.
+The asbestos industry knowingly exposed workers to a deadly substance.
+Many people were not away that they were working around asbestos until the 1960’s.
+Warnings about the danger caused by asbestos exposure did not exist at the time.
+Asbestos manufacturers, however, knew about the danger posed by asbestos as early the 1920’s and still allowed the workers to be exposed to the deadly substance.
+For this reason, companies were negligent in warning workers about the dangers that asbestos presented and many workers have been able to win lawsuits against these parties.
 The amount of compensation received from an asbestos company is designed to help an individual financially with the various complications that can arise from mesothelioma or any other type of asbestos-related illness.

 Can I Apply for Veterans Benefits in Addition to Filing a Lawsuit?